William Hersh, MD, FACMI, FAMIA, FACP Professor and Chair Department of Medical Informatics & Clinical Epidemiology Oregan Health & Science University

 Dr. Stagnaro-Green is also an internationally known researcher in the field of thyroid disease and pregnancy.
 In 1990 he reported in JAMA the seminal finding linking thyroid antibody positivity in euthyroid women to a doubling of the rate of spontaneous miscarriage.
 His endocrine research focuses on thyroid antibodies and miscarriage, the relationship between thyroid dysfunction and preterm delivery, and postpartum thyroiditis.
 For the last six years, he has been the Chairman of the American Thyroid Association (ATA) task force on thyroid and pregnancy.
 In 2011, he was the Chair and lead author on clinical guidelines on thyroid and pregnancy which have been endorsed worldwide, including the European Thyroid Association, Latin American Thyroid Association, and the Australian Thyroid Association.
 At present, Dr. Stagnaro-Green is leading an effort to ensure that all prenatal vitamins include iodine which is critical to normal fetal neurocognitive development.
 He has published more than 50 peer-reviewed articles and book chapters and has served as section editor of two books.

-Thomas J. Nasca, MD, MACP Chief Executive Officer, Accreditation Council for Graduates Medical Education Chief Executive Office of ACGME International Professor of Medicine (vol.), Jefferson Medical College
+Thomas J. Nasca, MD, MACP Chief Executive Officer and Professor Accreditation Council for Graduates Medical Education, ACGME International, and Jefferson Medical College

 Dr. Nasca graduated from the University of Notre Dame with High Honors, and is an Alpha Omega Alpha graduate of Jefferson Medical College.
 He was chief medical resident at Mercy Hospital of Pittsburgh, and completed a nephrology fellowship at Brown University and Rhode Island Hospital.
 He was the Chairman and Residency Program Director of the Department of Medicine, and Director of Medical Services at The Mercy Hospital of Pittsburgh he assumed the role of Vice Chairman of the Department of Medicine at Jefferson Medical College and Thomas Jefferson University Hospital.